 As you begin to use the cast iron, these oils or waxes will burn and leave behind charred carbon residue.

 These coatings are intended as a temporary fix and aren’t necessarily the best for heat tolerance.

 Other causes of stains from cast iron pans

-The staining does not indicate your pan is defective.
-It just means it needs sealing – a good seasoning.
+The staining from the cast iron flaking like this does not indicate your pan is defective.
+It just means it needs sealing – a good seasoning – I cover how below.

 The residue is iron and the problem is surface rusting, which can be fixed.
 The iron intake is not overly concerning for most, who may benefit from extra iron in the diet (the exception are those who suffer from hemochromatosis or similar iron disorders).

 How to prevent the black residue

 Proper techniques in cooking will help you avoid black residue forming in the cast iron cookware.
 This amounts to selecting the right oil or fat for your cooking purpose and avoid overheating it with temperatures that will cause it to burn.
 You’ll know when this occurs as you will see smoke coming off the oil as it is burning.
 It also means using a seasoned cast iron skillet, which reduces the likelihood of food sticking and charred deposits forming in the pores of the pan.

 If your problem is caused by charred food from previous cooking, simply make sure to better clean your pan after each use.

 In terms of black residue from brand new skillets, try stripping off the seasoning and reseason the pan.
 Taking the time to prepare and season the pan should remove any low-quality sealants or residue.